lucasmation/microdadosBrasil/README.md

 Related efforts
 ---------------

-This package is highly influenced by similar efforts, which are great time savers, vastly used often unrecognized:
+This package is highly influenced by similar efforts, which are great time savers, vastly used and often unrecognized:

 -   Anthony Damico's [scripts to read most IBGE surveys](http://www.asdfree.com/).
 Great if you your data does not fit into memory and you want speed when working with complex survey design data.
 -   [Data Zoom](http://www.econ.puc-rio.br/datazoom/) by Gustavo Gonzaga, Claudio Ferraz and Juliano Assunção.
 Similar ease of use and harmonization of Brazilian microdada for Stata.